 tips for pet friendly housing

 Understand why many rentals reject pets.
 Many landlords have had bad experiences with irresponsible pet owners who didn't take care of their property by leaving feces, sneaking pets in, or ruining carpets and drapes.
 They also worry about barking dogs and other destruction to their unit.

-- Provide references from previous landlords, obedience instructors, pet sitters, groomers, veterinarian, friends, neighbors, etc.
+Provide references from previous landlords, obedience instructors, pet sitters, groomers, veterinarian, friends, neighbors, etc.

-- Prove you are a responsible pet owner.
-Show documentation stating that you are up-to-date on vaccinations, on a regular flea preventative and that your animal is spayed or neutered and registered.
+Prove you are a responsible pet owner.
+Show documentation stating that you are up-to-date on vaccinations, on a regular flea preventative and that your animal is spayed or neutered and licensed.
 Make it clear that you keep your cat inside and your dog under control at all times and that you understand the health and safety benefits of doing so.

-- Promote your pet.
+Promote your pet.
 Offer to bring your pet to meet the owner or manager or invite them to visit you in your current home.
 A freshly groomed, well-behaved pet will speak volumes.

-- Don't try to sneak your pet in.
+Don't try to sneak your pet in.
 Keeping an animal in violation of a no-pets rule contributes to the general inclination of landlords not to allow pets.
 You also may be subject to possible eviction or other legal action.